 [Update: I just read that “M&K Dairy Ladies Of Levita Road is run by Mike Shaw and Kim Abell” so I guess the cows are the eponymous ladies.]

 In fact, I don’t really know what I bought – or what else I could have bought.
 They had several little containers of flavored soft cheeses.
 I’m guessing it’s all cow’s milk cheese here, but who knows.
-I bought a wasabi soft cheese – it’s almost like a chevre.
-I did find this picture from some website that lists some of the ladies’ types of cheese.
+I bought a wasabi soft cheese – it was almost like a chevre.
+I did find this picture from some website [No longer exists in 2019] that lists some of the ladies’ types of cheese.
 I’m so bummed they didn’t have any camembert or tomme for sale during my visit.